SC upholds Centre's notification permitting banks to proceed against personal guarantors under IBC | Law-Order

 - India

-The Supreme Court on Friday upheld the validity of the Centre's notification allowing banks to proceed against personal guarantors for recovery of loans given to a company under the Insolvency and Bankruptcy Code (IBC).
+In a significant verdict spelling troubles for personal guarantors to corporate debtors, the Supreme Court Friday upheld the validity of the Centre's notification allowing banks to proceed against such persons for recovery of loans given to a firm under the Insolvency and Bankruptcy Code (IBC).

-A bench comprising justices L Nageswara Rao and S Ravindra Bhat held that approval of resolution plan under the IBC does not discharge personal guarantors of their liability towards the banks.
+A bench comprising justices L Nageswara Rao and S Ravindra Bhat held that approval of the resolution plan for revival of sick companies under the IBC does not discharge personal guarantors of their liability to pay back the banks or financial institutions (FIs) as they are bound by separate contracts.

-''In the judgment, we have upheld the notification,'' Justice Bhat said while reading out the conclusion of the judgement which decided as many as 75 petitions pertaining to the validity of the notification.
+“It is held that approval of a resolution plan (for revival of a sick company under IBC) does not ipso facto discharge a personal guarantor (of a corporate debtor) of her or his liabilities under the contract of guarantee,” Justice Bhat, writing the judgement for the bench said.

+“As held by this court, the release or discharge of a principal borrower from the debt owed by it to its creditor, by an involuntary process, that is by operation of law, or due to liquidation or insolvency proceeding, does not absolve the surety/guarantor of his or her liability, which arises out of an independent contract,” the 82-page judgement said.
+The bench held that the notification is “legal and valid” and that the approval of a resolution plan relating to a corporate debtor does not operate so as to discharge the liabilities of personal guarantors of corporate debts.

+The verdict came on as many as 75 petitions, including some transfer petitions, filed by various firms and by those who had given their personal guarantees to the banks and FIs for loans advanced to companies.

-Petitioners had challenged the November 15, 2019 notification issued under the IBC and other provisions in as far as they relate to personal guarantors to corporate debtors.
+The plea filed by one Lalit Kumar Jain, against the November 15, 2019 notification issued under the IBC related to personal guarantors to corporate debtors, was taken up as the lead matter.

 Upholding the validity of the notification, the top court ruled that initiation of an insolvency resolution plan for a company does not absolve corporate guarantees given by individuals from paying up the dues to financial institutions.